-Medical Advisor shall notify the Player in writing of their decision if they do not discharge the Player.
-Any decision to discharge a Player from the Program early as set forth in this Section shall be within the sole discretion of the Medical Director.
-Once a Player is discharged, he will be afforded he same status as a Player who had never by Behavior or a Positive Test been referred to the Intervention Program.
+A Player will remain in Stage Two until such time as he is discharged by the Medical Director following assessment and determination.
+Such determination shall be based on the Medical Director's professional judgment regarding the Player's compliance with the Program, clinical progress and negative testing record.
+Any decision to discharge a Player from the Program shall be within the sole discretion of the Medical Director.
+Once a Player is discharged, he will be afforded the same status as a Player who has never been referred to the Intervention Program.